DiegoHerrera1890/Pixhawk-connected-to-Jetson-Tx2-devkit/README.md

  ![alt text](https://github.com/DiegoHerrera1890/Pixhawk-connected-to-Jetson-Tx2-devkit/blob/master/uart%201.PNG "Pin 1 is GND")

  If you're running the last Jetpack(4.2.3) you don't need to change the serial device port from /dev/ttyACM to /dev/ttyTHS2, it is already done in the last jetpack.
 Perhaps we need to give a permission to the port /dev/ttyTHS2 and add the user to the group running these commands:

- `sudo stop modemmanager
+ `sudo stop modemmanager`
- sudo usermod -a -G dialout $USER`
+ `sudo usermod -a -G dialout $USER`

+Now we are ready to go to the Pixhawk settings.